An Historical Tour of London Via the British Version of the Monopoly Board Game- a 21st Century View

 Liverpool Street Station

 Redeveloped in the late 1980's, then subsequently damaged and rebuilt again after an IRA bomb in Bishopsgate, the main street it stands on, Liverpool Street Station was named after the early 19th century prime minister Lord Liverpool and was built on the site of the first Bethlehem (Bedlam) hospital for the insane which moved to what is now the Imperial War Museum.

 During the First World War, the station was hit by three bombs during an air raid and 162 people were killed.
 During the run-up to World War II, Liverpool Street was the arrival point for the Jewish Kindertransport children rescued from Nazi Germany, Austria and Sudetenland after Kristallnacht, after embarking at Harwich.
-A statue commemorating this stands outside the station.
+Two statues commemorating this stand outside the station and in the main concourse by the underground entrance.
 During the war, part of the station was damaged from a nearby bomb, though the station itself was not directly hit.
 Its tube station was a main air-raid shelter for the area during the Blitz.